 You will be visiting for the view so make sure to visit on a clear day to truly appreciate it.
 There’s not much to see if it is too foggy.
 This is especially important if you want to take pictures of the Lone Cypress and the coastal cliffs.

 8. Pack a Picnic or make a Restaurant reservation

-There are various 17 Mile Drive picnic stops along the way – one at Spanish Bay and another at the Seal Rock Picnic Area.
+There are various picnic stops along the way – one at Spanish Bay and another at the Seal Rock Picnic Area.
 The map or road markers will indicate them.
 You can also choose to dine at the restaurants which will enable you to reimburse your gate fee.
 Make sure to present your gate receipt to your server.

 - The Lodge at Pebble Beach – Stillwater Bar & Grill, The Tap Room, The Bench, Gallery Cafe, and The Terrace Lounge.

 - The Inn at Spanish Bay – Peppoli at Pebble Beach, Roy’s at Pebble Beach, STICKS, Traps, The Lobby Lounge, and Stave Wine Cellar

 - additional dining – Soyglass Grill, and Pebble Beach Market*

 * reimbursement of gate fee not provided for this restaurant